UnseenWizzard/git_training/README.md

 Having read this tutorial so far, you see how this might come in handy when we've messed up a `rebase` right?

-We know that a `rebase` moves the `HEAD` of our branch to the point we're basing it on and the applies our changes.
+We know that a `rebase` moves the `HEAD` of our branch to the point we're basing it on and then applies our changes.
 An interactive `rebase` works similarly, but might do things to those commits like _squashing_ or _rewording_ them.

 If you're not still on the branch on which we practiced [interactive rebase](#interactive-rebase), switch to it again, as we're about to practice some more there.